... Skip to main content

 a) Sexual exploitation

-Sexual exploitation (Criminal Code sections 153 and 153.1) is a crime that is committed if someone abuses or attempts to abuse a position of vulnerability, differential power, or trust, for sexual purposes.
+Sexual exploitation (Criminal Code sections 153 and 153.1) is committed if someone abuses or attempts to abuse a position of vulnerability, differential power, or trust, for sexual purposes.

 A 16 or 17 year old cannot consent to sexual activity if their sexual partner is in a position of trust or authority towards them.